LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 There is still a limitation that the callback URL scheme must start with `http://localhost:{port}`.

-If you have any experience in removing that limitation, please let me know!
+If you have any experience in removing this limitation, please let me know!

 ## Troubleshooting

-When you use this package for the first time, there are some problems you may have.
-These are some of the common solutions
+When you use this package for the first time, you may experience some problems.
+These are some of the most common solutions:

 ### Troubleshooting `callbackUrlScheme`

 - `callbackUrlScheme` must be a valid schema string or else this wont work.
 - A valid RFC 3986 URL scheme must consist of "a letter and followed by any combination of letters, digits, plus ("+"), period ("."), or hyphen ("-")."
 - scheme = ALPHA *( ALPHA / DIGIT / "+" / "-" / "." )
 - This means you can not use underscore "_", space " " or uppercase "ABCDEF...".
-You can not also start with a number.
+It must also not start with a number.
 See [RFC3986#page-17](https://www.rfc-editor.org/rfc/rfc3986#page-17)
-- examples of VALID  `callbackUrlScheme` are `callback-scheme`, `another.scheme`, `examplescheme`
+- Examples of VALID `callbackUrlScheme`s are `callback-scheme`, `another.scheme`, `examplescheme`
-- examples of INVALID  `callbackUrlScheme` are `callback_scheme`,`1another.scheme`, `exampleScheme`
+- Examples of INVALID `callbackUrlScheme`s are `callback_scheme`,`1another.scheme`, `exampleScheme`

 ### Troubleshooting Flutter App

 - You have to tell the `FlutterWebAuth2.authenticate` function what your `callbackUrlScheme` is.
-- Example if your `callbackUrlScheme` is  `valid-callback-scheme`, your dart code will look like
+- Example: If your `callbackUrlScheme` is `valid-callback-scheme`, your dart code will look like

     ```dart
     import 'package:flutter_web_auth_2/flutter_web_auth_2.dart';